MahaThafar/OncoRTT-Method/README.md

   > more files and details will be added.....

   **3.EMBED folder:**
-  > that has several files per cancer type for the generated Amino-acid sequences embeddings using ProTrans BERT embeddings
+  > that has several files per cancer type for the generated Amino-acid sequences embeddings using ProTrans BERT embeddings.\
-  > For more detials:
+  > We utilized ProtTrans-bert embeddins using bio_embeddings python package.
+  > ProtTrans is the state of the art pre-trained models for proteins.
+ProtTrans was trained on thousands of GPUs from Summit and hundreds of Google TPUs using various Transformers Models (BERT).
+The resources and more detials can be found: https://github.com/agemagician/ProtTrans\
+  > For bio_embeddings package, how to use it, and how to generate Bert embeddings:\
   > https://github.com/sacdallago/bio_embeddings

   **4.Results' Figures:**